INDIGENOUS ENGAGEMENT AND CONSULTATION

 The project team continues to have ongoing discussions with Indigenous communities throughout the project's lifecycle.

-The Government of Canada engages and consults with Indigenous Peoples for many reasons, including: statutory and contractual; policy and good governance; and the common law duty to consult.
+The Government of Canada engages and consults with Indigenous Peoples for many reasons, including statutory and contractual engagement; policy and good governance; and the common law duty to consult.
 The duty to consult is based on obligations of the Crown in relation to potential or established Aboriginal or treaty rights of the Aboriginal peoples of Canada, recognized and affirmed in section 35 of the Constitution Act, 1982.

 In partnership, Transport Canada and Parks Canada are leading the Indigenous engagement and consultation component of the project.
-Indigenous interests and rights are included in the Detailed Impact Assessment as Indigenous Peoples have inhabited KIH and the surrounding regions for thousands of years and a number of First Nations live in and near what is now known as Kingston.
+Indigenous rights and interests are included in the Detailed Impact Assessment as Indigenous Peoples have inhabited the harbour and the surrounding regions for thousands of years and a number of First Nations live in and near what is now known as Kingston.

 Indigenous groups with a potential interest in the project have been identified by Transport Canada and Parks Canada.
 A total of thirteen (13) groups have been contacted: